What is an Apprenticeship?

 How will you, the employer, need to support your apprentice?

 As with any new young employee you will need to provide them with support and guidance in their new role.
-Leaping Man Learning would recommend that you nominate a ‘mentor’ employee who will show them the ropes and teach them how to apply the classroom learned skills in a live business environment.
+Swift would recommend that you nominate a ‘mentor’ employee who will show them the ropes and teach them how to apply the classroom learned skills in a live business environment.